Shmankivtsi: Social sphere

 From 1883 to 1909 there was an oil mill and two mills in Shmankivtsi, one of which was destroyed during the First World War.
 With the assistance of Fr.
-Ivan Gordievsky the Enlightenment reading room was built, along with a savings bank and grocery store, and the Brotherhood of Sobriety was founded.
+Ivan Hordievskyi the Enlightenment reading room was built, along with a savings bank and grocery store, and the Brotherhood of Sobriety was founded.

 There were branches of the Ukrainian Prosvita Society, Sokol, Sich, Luh Society, agricultural society, Ridna Shkola and others, as well as consumer and credit cooperatives, kindergarten, theatrical and choral circles, and a library.
 The Polish societies Kółko rolnicze, Polish Związek Strzelecki and Dom Ludowy were active.

 Until 2021, there was a house of culture and a library, which was reorganized into a studio of the Center for Cultural Services of the Factory Village Council.

 Currently, the village has a school of I-II degrees, a studio of the Center for Cultural Services of the Factory Village Council, a first-aid post, and four trade establishments.

 Shmankivtsi supports ancient traditions: every year on January 7 there is a nativity scene, and on January 14, Malanka.

 Household

 In 1940, a collective farm was forcibly organized, which resumed its work in 1948.

-Among the agricultural enterprises were the Mayak agricultural share farm, Zlagoda private agricultural enterprise, Mriya-2000 private agricultural enterprise; today there is the Parostok private agricultural enterprise.
+Among the agricultural enterprises were the Maiak agricultural share farm, Zlahoda private agricultural enterprise, Mriia-2000 private agricultural enterprise; today there is the Parostok private agricultural enterprise.

-In the village also lives a farmer, Yuri Zakharchuk, who raises astrakhan sheep and cooks cheese.
+In the village also lives a farmer, Yurii Zakharchuk, who raises astrakhan sheep and cooks cheese.